james-spears/randcsv/README.md

 * `--data-types`, `-d` List (Optional.
 Default: `0.0`)
   * Data types present in the desired CSV file.
 Supported data types are: str, int, float.
   This argument accepts multiple values.
-Example: `--data-types str int float`.
+Example: `--data-types float integer token`, or any combination thereof.
 If more than one data type is provided, the logic randomly selects one of the provided data types on a per-value basis.

 * `--nan-freq`, `-a` Float (Optional.
 Default: `--nan-freq 0.0`)
   * Frequency of NaN values contained in desired CSV file.
 Example: `--nan-freq 0.25`, implies